H2-data/Midwest_Medicare_Beneficiaries/README.md

 - Areas with a high population of beneficiaries without Part C or other additional coverage.
 - Areas with a high Medicare beneficiary population overall.

-This is the sweet spot, and after untangling the CMS data, I will use the following ratio:
+This is the sweet spot, and after untangling the CMS data, I found the correct pieces to make the following ratio:

 ```SQL
 (A_B_TOT_BENES) * (1 - SUM(A_B_MA_AND_OTH_BENES) / TOT_BENES)
 ```

 The second question regarding demographics is much simpler.
-The data has the sex, ethnicty and medicaid status of Medicare beneficiaries in respective neat columns.
+The data has the age sex, ethnicty and medicaid status of Medicare beneficiaries in respective neat columns.
 Since the columns contain the total number of beneficiaries per demographic, I can't calculate an implied demand, but I can find a distribution, which should be enough until additional data is acquired during the rollout.

 ### **Results and Observations:**